 Companies have largely transitioned to working from home where they can in response to the current pandemic and are relying on conferencing software such as Cisco WebEx.
 Attackers are taking advantage of this transition to impersonate collaboration and enterprise software in order to steal user credentials.

-In this attack, attackers are impersonating a notification from Cisco Webex in order to steal the credentials of employees.
+In this attack, attackers mimic a notification from Cisco WebEx in order to steal the credentials of employees.

 - Platform: Office 365

 - Email Security Bypassed: MessageLabs

 - Payload: Malicious Link

 The attacker sent an email impersonating an automated email from Cisco WebEx, copying the formatting and graphics used by real emails from this company.
 It claims that the user is unable to use this service and that the user account is currently locked.
 To unlock their account, they must sign in with the provided link.

 The email includes a SendGrid link that redirects to a phishing credentials site hosted at “https://app-login-webex.com/”.
 Because the link includes the WebEx information, it is very convincing—especially considering how similar it looks to the real login page.